staadecker/praxis/README.md

 173 responses were recorded as of November 27th 2019.
 156 responses were valid (did not exceed more than 15s per item).

-The most significant result was that our improved labelling decreased contamination rate——the amount of wrongly placed items——by 11% compared to the current bins.
+The most significant result was that our improved labelling decreased contamination rate—the amount of wrongly placed items—by 11% compared to the current bins.
 See the graph below.

 ![contamination_rate_data](/analysis/results/contamination_rate.png)